MerelJac/hr/README.md

 Dev → file:./dev.db → SQLite file stored locally in your project.

 Prod → Switch your .env DATABASE_URL to something like PostgreSQL or MySQL (e.g. on Supabase, PlanetScale, Neon, or RDS).

+## 🔹 Workflow for Database Changes
+1. In Dev (local or Amplify dev env)

+When you change your Prisma schema (prisma/schema.prisma), you generate & apply a new migration against your dev DB.

+npx prisma migrate dev --name add_user_invites

+Creates a new SQL migration in prisma/migrations/xxxx_add_user_invites/.

+Applies it to your Neon dev database immediately.

+Updates Prisma Client.

+You can repeat this workflow as much as you want in dev.

+2. Push to GitHub → Amplify Dev Build

+Amplify builds your branch (e.g. dev).

+It will run migrations if you include migrate deploy in amplify.yml (I’ll show this below).

+Your dev environment stays in sync automatically.

+3. Promote Migration to Prod

+Once you’re happy with the change:

+Commit & push your migration file (prisma/migrations/...) to your repo.

+Merge to main (or your prod branch).

+Amplify prod build kicks in:

+Runs npx prisma migrate deploy (not dev!)

+That safely applies all pending migrations to the prod Neon DB.